chicagoruby/video_procedure/README.markdown

 ## BoinxTV Setup

 Begin by opening the ChicagoRuby.tvshow file in BoinxTV.
-You can optionally copy this file to ~/Library/Application Support/Boinx/BoinxTV/Templates.
+You can optionally copy this file to ~/Library/Application Support/Boinx/BoinxTV/Templates so that it appears in the template chooser.
 Complete the following steps to prepare BoinxTV for recording:

 1. Save the template file using the ChicagoRuby-YYYYMMDD.tvshow naming convention.